Positively Identifying HEFT or SMEFT

 and associate the vev with $\langle \phi_I \rangle = v \,\delta_{I4}$.
 In the notation of Ref.~\cite{Alonso:2016oah}, we can then decompose $H$ into polar coordinates determined by a radius, $v+h$, and unit direction $\bf n$ on the 3-sphere, constructed such that $\phi_I = (v+h) n_I$.
 Being a unit vector, we have ${\bf n} \cdot {\bf n} = 1$, and it is parameterized by the three angular coordinates $\pi_i/v$, in detail

 where again $\tau_i$ are the generators of the rotations broken when the Higgs vev reduces custodial symmetry from ${\rm O}(4)\rightarrow {\rm O}(3)$.
 Using this language, the operators in the HEFT can be explicitly written in terms of ${\bf n}$ rather than $\pi_i$.
 As a single example, we have $\mathcal{O}_1^{h\pi} = v^2 (\partial h)^2(\partial_{\mu}{\bf n}\cdot\partial^{\mu}{\bf n})$, up to terms of higher multiplicity in fields.}, but as positivity bounds are computed from scattering amplitudes, the above basis in terms of asymptotic states is more convenient.
 In principle, operators of lower order in field multiplicity or derivatives could also contribute to the amplitudes we study.
 At present, since for dispersion relations we are sensitive to the part of the IR amplitude quartic in momenta, we ignore such operators by assuming a weakly coupled completion in which loops or multiple insertions of EFT operators are suppressed, though this would be interesting to generalize.
-Further, HEFT operators in principle need only be suppressed by the Higgs vev $v$, although given the lack of clear new physics signals, we take our UV scale $\Lambda_{\rm UV} \gg v$, which ensures that our theory satisfies perturbative unitarity~\cite{Cohen:2021ucp} and allows us to treat the Higgs fields as effectively massless throughout.
+While it is possible that running of couplings from loops of light states can eventually dominate over tree-level insertions in the deep IR, the assumption of weak coupling by definition implies the existence of some kinematic region---below the UV scale but not in the exponentially far IR~\cite{Arkani-Hamed:2021ajd}---in which the contact insertions of Wilson coefficient computed at tree level will be dominant, which we take to be our regime of interest.